qtile/qtile/docs/manual/install/index.rst

 Qtile
 -----

-With the dependencies in place, you can now install qtile:
+With the dependencies in place, you can now install lavinder:

 .. code-block:: bash

-    git clone git://github.com/qtile/qtile.git
+    git clone git://github.com/lavinder/lavinder.git
-    cd qtile
+    cd lavinder
     sudo python setup.py install

 Stable versions of Qtile can be installed from PyPI:

 .. code-block:: bash

-    pip install qtile
+    pip install lavinder

 As long as the necessary libraries are in place, this can be done at any point, however, it is recommended that you first install xcffib to ensure the